 Know How You Play

 “Now what?” you ask.
 This is where you need to know how fast you play for the greatest accuracy.
 The average video poker player plays six hands per minute or 360 hands per hour.
 I play a bit faster at 15 hands per minute, or 900 hands per hour.
 For our purposes, we’ll split the difference kind of and use 500 per hour.

 Is Speed of Play Important?

 Remember, your video poker play’s speed is only important at the speed of your most accurate play.

 The Final Chance to Embrace the Math

 Here we go.
-Let’s review – to earn 70 rewards points on a 5X multiplier day, this player needs $1400 coin-in.
-In one hour, if he plays 500 hands on a single-line video poker game (max bet of $1.25), he will generate a $625 coin-in.
+Let’s review – to earn 70 rewards points on a 5X multiplier day; this player needs $1400 coin-in.
+If he plays 500 hands on a single-line video poker game (max bet of $1.25), he will generate a $625 coin-in.

 So, with a bankroll of $1400, this player will earn his 70 points in approximately 2 hours.

 Related Post – Choosing The Best Video Poker Game For You